Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

     * For outcast experiments, it's throughput divided by sender-side CPU utilisation.
     * For all other experiments, it's throughput divided by receiver-side CPU utilisation.

+### Errors

+In case of errors, like freezes, crashes, or unexpected error messages, please reboot the servers.
+That should clear out any erroneous leftover processes and/or bad config and allow you to run the experiments.

 ## Authors

 * Shubham Chaudhary